slipcor/Core/readme.md

 ## Changelog

-- nothing to see here yet
+- add Port information to the Updater, there is something weird going on in my log files

 ***